nabelgaslilia-tech/get.activated.win/TERMINAL.md

 go to windows powershell or terminal (if you have windows 11 installed in your laptop, computer, or PC.)

+navigate to where you downloaded the .zip or .7z file.

-type these 2 programs/functions one-by-one into the prompt: `cd C:\Users\Justynn\Downloads\getactivatedwin powershell -ExecutionPolicy Bypass -File .\myscript.ps1`.
+type this into the prompt: `powershell -ExecutionPolicy Bypass -File .\myscript.ps1`.

 ## editing the script